bioinformaticsdotca/CSHL_2019/Module6/Module6_lab.md

 In the lecture we heard about many factors that may result in a poor assembly: not having enough coverage, very high repeat content, very high heterozygosity, etc. In this section of the lab we will use the [sga preqc](https://academic.oup.com/bioinformatics/article/30/9/1228/237596/Exploring-genome-characteristics-and-sequence) program to explore our short read data set before starting the assembly.
 We have generated a report for two E. coli Illumina data sets - one at 15x coverage and one at 50x coverage.
 This will allow us to look at the effect of sequencing coverage on the results of our assembly.
 The preqc report for these two datasets, and a human genome and difficult-to-assemble fish dataset, can be found [here](https://github.com/bioinformaticsdotca/HTSeq_2017/blob/master/module6_data/preqc_report.pdf).
 We aren't generating the report as part of this exercise because it takes a few hours to run.
 If you'd like to see how it was generated you can find the commands [here](https://bioinformaticsdotca.github.io/HTSeq_2019_module6_lab_supplement).

-Open the PDF report and try to interpret the results.
+Open the preqc report linked above and try to interpret the results.
 Was the genome size estimated correctly?
 What differences do you notice between the 15x (blue) and the 50x (red) datasets?
 Which dataset do you expect to be easier to assemble (hint: preqc will perform a simulated genome assembly to estimate the contig sizes you might get).

 ## E. coli Genome Assembly with Short Reads

 Now we'll assemble the E. coli 50x Illumina data using the [spades](http://bioinf.spbau.ru/spades) assembler.
-Parameterizing a short read assembly can be tricky and tuning the parameters (for example the size of the k-mer used) is often quite time consuming.
+Parameterizing a short read assembly can be tricky and tuning the parameters (for example the size of the *k*-mer used) is often quite time consuming.
 Thankfully, spades will automatically select values for its parameters, making it particularly easy to use.
 You can start spades with this command (it will take a few minutes to run):

 ```
 spades.py -o ecoli-illumina-50-spades/ -t 4 --12 ecoli.illumina.50x.fastq